Colorado Military and Veterans Benefits

 What are my Colorado Military and Veterans Employment Benefits?

-Paid Leave for Colorado State Employees for Military Training: State employees that are Service members in a reserve component of the U.S. Armed Forces are eligible for 15 days of paid military leave per year during authorized training or call to state or federal active duty.
-Service members that use this leave may not lose seniority, status, efficiency rating, vacation, sick leave or any other benefits.
+Leave for Colorado State Employees for Military Duty: State employees who are Service members in a reserve component of the U.S. Armed Forces are eligible for 15 days of paid military leave per year during authorized training or call to state or federal active duty.
+Service members who use this leave may not lose seniority, status, efficiency rating, vacation, sick leave or any other benefits.
 Colorado Code 28-3-601

-Who is eligible for Paid Leave for Colorado State Employees for Military Training?
-Colorado National Guard and Reserve Service members are eligible for paid leave for military training.
-CRS 28-3-601
+Who is eligible for Paid Leave for Colorado State Employees for Military Duty?
+National Guard and U.S. Armed Forces Reserve Service members who are state employees are eligible.

 Colorado State Employee Veterans' Hiring Preference: Colorado offers Veterans’ hiring preference for eligible Veterans and some Spouses.
 Preference does not apply for promotions.

 If an unscored process is used for hiring, those eligible for preference must be added to the interview eligible list in addition to the six highest-ranking applicants.

 If a scored process is used, points will be added to the applicants final passing score.
 If the Veterans’ preference points added to their score places them within the top six candidates, they will be referred for an interview.